theburningmonk/cognito-invalidate-tokens-demo/README.md

-# cognito-invalidate-tokens-demo
-Demo to show how one can invalidate tokens issued by Cognito
+# Demo to show how to invalidate Cognito-issued tokens